Free Will in Ancient Thought

 De Placitis Hippocratis et Platonis = On the Doctrines of Hippocrates and Plato.

 Galen wrote the first six (of the nine) books of On the Doctrines of Hippocrates and Plato in the period from 162 to 166 CE.
-His aim is to show that Hippocrates and Plato agreed and were correct about the faculties of animals.
+In these books, his aim is to show that Hippocrates and Plato agreed and were correct about the faculties of animals.
 The work is largely polemical.
 In books III-V, he attacks Chrysippus' understanding of the soul and conception of the passions.
 Galen, in particular, Galen's De Placitis Hippocratis et Platonis, but it has to be treated with great caution.
 Galen is an extremely polemical author who shows few scruples in defending or advancing a good cause.
 He is firmly set against Stoicism and eager to show that on a matter dear to him, such as the division of the soul, the great authority of the school, Chrysippus, who denies this doctrine, has been contradicted by another major Stoic, Posidonius.
 Hence I have great sympathy with John Cooper's attempt to show that Galen was simply wrong to interpret Posidonius as having thought that there is an irrational part of the soul.
 On the other hand, it is obvious that Posidonius did criticize Chrysippus and must have said things which allowed Galen to interpret him in this way.
 What was at issue between Chrysippus and Posidonius?

 The "passions" are excessive impulses.
 The early Stoic view (the view in Chrysippus) is that excessive impulses stem from false beliefs about what is good and what is bad.